christophng/flaskApps/README.md

 # flaskApps
- Simple apps to learn Flask
+ Simple apps to learn Flask/jQuery/Full-stack

  Currently have:
  - Simple weighted average calculator with "add row" (soon to have "delete row")